ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 * At step 4, the CBOR map to carry in the payload of the 2.05 (Content) response MUST be formatted as follows.

    * The 'diff_set' parameter MUST be present and specifies a CBOR array 'diff_set_value' of L elements.
-Each element of 'diff_set_value' specifies one of the CBOR arrays 'diff_entry' prepared as diff entry.
+Each element of 'diff_set_value' specifies one of the CBOR arrays 'diff_entry' prepared as a diff entry.

    * The 'cursor' parameter MUST be present and specifies a CBOR unsigned integer.
 This MUST take the 'index' value of the series item of the update collection included as first diff entry in the 'diff_set_value' CBOR array, which is specified by the 'diff_set' parameter.
 That is, the 'cursor' parameter takes the 'index' value of the series item in the update collection corresponding to the most recent update pertaining to the requester and returned in this diff query response.